keliang11/cse15l-lab-reports/week1-lab-report.md

 ## Trying Some Commands

 Now we can try running some commands such as `pwd`, `ls`, `cd`, etc. Below is an example of some commands I tried.
+Typing `pwd` prints the working directory, `ls` lists out the files in the current directory, `cd..` moves the directory back one directory.

-You can also try to open a group member's directory (of course, it will deny access).
-When you want to log out of the remote server in your terminal, you can press ctrl+D or just type `exit`, as shown in the second image below.
+You can also try to open a group member's directory by typing `ls /home/linux/ieng6/cs15lwi23/cs15lwi23xx` but replace `xx` with the group member's username (of course, it will deny access).
+When you want to log out of the remote server in your terminal, you can press `Ctrl`+ `D` or just type `exit`, as shown in the second image below.

 ![image](https://user-images.githubusercontent.com/122491370/211929975-b3516774-4cab-4129-b49b-0d216ee511c2.png)